enrightc/LiDARFind/README.md

 **Exploring the Profile Page:**
 - On the profile page, users can view their details and records.
-The profile page might displays any user-specific records they have created, listed with details like title, period, site type, etc.
+- The profile page displays any user-specific records they have created, listed with details like title, period, site type, etc.

 **Creating a New Record:**
 - Users can click on the "Create a Record" button.